lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

+The `Texture` class defines the `recordedTransition` attribute to control if the texture has already been recorder to transition to the final layout or not (more on this later).
 We use the stb function `stbi_load` to load an image file.
 This function receives as a parameter the path to the file, three `IntBuffer`s to return the width , the height and the  color components of the image.
 It also receives the desired number of color components (`4` in our case, which represents RGBA).
 This function returns a `ByteBuffer` with the contents of the image if it has success and fills up the `IntBuffer` used as output parameters.
 After that, we create a Vulkan buffer which will be used to transfer the contents to the image.
 Then, we create a Vulkan image.
 It is interesting to review the usage flags we are using in in this case:

 - `VK_IMAGE_USAGE_TRANSFER_DST_BIT`: The image can be used as a destination of a transfer command.
 We need this, because in our case, we will copy from a staging buffer to the image.